New Course!

 the theory, design procedures, and practical applications.
 The course

-was revised in 2006 to include hydrologic procedures appropriate for
+was revised to include hydrologic procedures appropriate for

 culverts as well as other considerations.
 Attendees will perform example